 My husband Bill is a Film Producer from Chicago, with a solid career in Hollywood.
 He’s smart, gentle, modest, very family oriented, creative, plus he possesses the most incredible memory ever.
 He’s like a walking encyclopedia.
 With him I have learned tons of things, not only about film, music, literature, politics… but also about the simple things that really matter in life.
 We get along very well and spend most of the time making jokes and having fun with our kids.
 We also have wonderful friends with whom we get together as often as we can.

 The rest of my story is happening as I write this… Everyday is a new adventure to me, a new opportunity to do something meaningful.
-Sometimes life gets hard for one reason or another, but after all the things that I learned from my past in Cuba, I always manage to find the positive in the negative.
+Sometimes life gets hard for one reason or another, but we always manage to find the positive in the negative.
 Now we celebrate my birthday on the right day, but I still like to reinvent myself in everything that I do or create with my hands.
-In the end each one of us has the power to be what we really want to be, that’s what our journey is all about.
+The truth is that in some way each of us has the power to be what we really want to be.
+Isn’t that what our journey is all about?

 All my best to you,